ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra/guide.en-ie.md

 >>
 > **Out of Office**
 >>
->> This tab refers to the "auto-reply" feature.
+>> This tab refers to the “auto-reply” feature.
 To configure your automatic replies, please refer to the section "[Automatic Replies](#auto-reply)" of this documentation.
 >>
 > **Filters**
 >>